jcallaham/jcallaham.github.io/_posts/2023-12-12-custom-adjoints.md

     return out
 ```

-However, this is a case where a smarter implementation could go a long way.
+However, this is a case where a smarter implementation could be much more computationally efficient.
 The Bartels-Stewart algorithm used to solve the Lyapunov equation relies on Schur decompositions of $A$ and $A^T$, which could be reused in the adjoint Lyapunov equation.
 It's always worth looking for places where compuations like matrix factorizations can be reused.